 Even if we have already mentioned you should take your pet to an emergency veterinarian during these emergencies, we would like to emphasize there are circumstances under which you simply should never induce vomiting.

-Never induce vomiting if your pet is unconscious, weak, suffers from a history of seizures or heart conditions.
+Never induce vomiting if your pet is unconscious, weak, or suffers from a history of seizures or heart conditions.
 If you know or fear that your pet ingests chemicals like bleach, you should not induce vomiting because it can burn their throat when expelled or even burn their lungs if accidentally inhaled.

 Best if You Go to a Dog Emergency Hospital